davinod/lambda-sqs-sam-ple/README.md

 $ cd lambda-sqs-sam-ple

-$ aws cloudformation package --template-file sam-sqs-lambda.yml --output-template-file sam-sqs-lambda-transformed.yml --s3-bucket <S3-BUCKET-NAME>
+$ aws cloudformation package --template-file sam-sqs-lambda.yml --output-template-file sam-sqs-lambda-transformed.yml --s3-bucket {S3-BUCKET-NAME}

-$ aws cloudformation deploy --template-file ./sam-sqs-lambda-transformed.yml --stack-name <STACK-NAME>
+$ aws cloudformation deploy --template-file ./sam-sqs-lambda-transformed.yml --stack-name {STACK-NAME}

-Please replace <S3-BUCKET-NAME> and <STACK-NAME> by proper values.
+Please replace {S3-BUCKET-NAME} and {STACK-NAME} by proper values.

 ### 3. After stack is created, push some messages to your SQS queue via AWS CLI

-$ aws sqs send-message --queue-url <SQS-QUEUE-URI> --message-body "hello, world"
+$ aws sqs send-message --queue-url {SQS-QUEUE-URI} --message-body "hello, world"

 Replace <SQS-QUEUE-URI> by the SQS queue created by CloudFormation.
 You can access by opening the CFN stack, and clicking on "Resources".
 It should be something like: https://sqs.<REGION>.amazonaws.com/123456789/lambda-sqs-sam-ple1-MySqsQueue-1H4HVN8TNUIYU